piperchester/crypty/README.md

 Crypty
 ======

-Just a proof of concept for encrypting some files.Easy to use interface.
+Just a proof of concept for encrypting some files.

-Easy to use and pretty safe way to encrypt and decrypt sensitive stuff, without undergoing much of trouble.
+Easy to use and pretty safe way to encrypt and decrypt sensitive stuff, without undergoing much trouble.

-To use
+Usage
 ------

-run  `./crypty.sh` then follow the instructions.
+Run  `./crypty.sh` then follow the instructions.

-For any queries you can reach me here [vinit](http://twitter.com/vinitcool76)
+For any queries you can always contact [me](http://twitter.com/vinitcool76).